hyecheol123/NomadCoder-Zoom/README.md

   - Sending/Receiving Texts
   - Chat room (Groups of WebSockets)
   - Set nickname
+  - Show the list of rooms in the application
+    - Should eliminate the "private" rooms, having same name with the socketID (listed in `sids` Map), from the `rooms` Map.
+  - Show how many people in the room

 **What I added/modified**

 - Chat
   - Set nickname before user enter the room
+  - Show the existing room list when users choose which room to enter

 |             ![]()              |
 | :----------------------------: |